kaashmonee/rM2FS/README.md

 As mentioned the `continuum.py` runs and fits continuums for all the spectra in the fits_files/r0760_stitched.fits file.
 An optional --export command line argument has been added which will save all the spectra to an output text file.

+## Security Warning
+The current way to save files is via the Python pickling tool.
+This, however, poses a substantial security vulnerability as cited in: https://nvd.nist.gov/vuln/detail/CVE-2019-12760.
+This is not a concern if it accepts trusted pickle files, but should be of serious concern if this code is used over a network to accept unknown pickle files, which could lead to arbitrary code execution.

 ## Authors
 (c) Skanda Kaashyap, Carnegie Mellon University